The Story of the Last Chrysanthemums: Plot

-Kikunosuke Onoe, generally called Kiku, is the adopted son of a famous Tokyo kabuki actor, who is training to succeed his father in an illustrious career.
-Whilst hypocritically praising Onoe's acting to his face, the rest of his father's troupe deride him behind his back.
-Otoku, who lives at the father's house as the young wet-nurse of the infant son of the father's natural son, is the only one frank enough to disclose his artistic shortcomings and urge him to improve himself.
-When Otoku is dismissed by Kiku's family for her over-closeness to the young master, with the potential for scandal, Kiku tracks her down and states that he wishes to marry her.
-His family is outraged and Kiku is forced to leave Tokyo, taking the train to Nagoya, honing his art away from his father, much to the latter's wrath.
+Kikunosuke Onoe, commonly known as Kiku, is the adopted son of a famous Tokyo kabuki actor and is training to succeed his father in an illustrious career.
+While hypocritically praising Kiku's acting to his face, the rest of his father's troupe mock him behind his back.
+Otoku, who lives in the father's house as the wet nurse for the infant son of the father's biological child, is the only one honest enough to point out Kiku's artistic shortcomings and urge him to improve.
+When Otoku is dismissed by Kiku's family for being too close to the young master, which could lead to scandal, Kiku tracks her down and declares his intention to marry her.
+His family is outraged, and Kiku is forced to leave Tokyo, taking a train to Nagoya to hone his craft away from his father, much to the latter's fury.

-One year later, Kiku is acting alongside his uncle, Tamiro Naritaya in Osaka, but remains dissatisfied and wishes to join a traveling troupe.
-Then Otoku tracks down Kiku and re-inspires him.
-She becomes his common law wife and continues to encourage him.
-When his uncle dies, four years later, he decides to join a travelling troupe and their times together become even harder.
-A further four years pass and we see Kiku and Otoku on the road, their fellow actors squabbling over small amounts of money.
-Kiku has changed in character to the point where he even strikes her.
-She still loves him, but his love has clearly faded.
-Their position worsens and Otoku becomes very sick.
+One year later, Kiku is acting alongside his uncle, Tamiro Naritaya, in Osaka, but he remains dissatisfied.
+Otoku eventually finds Kiku and rekindles his inspiration.
+She becomes his common-law wife and continues to encourage him.
+When his uncle dies, Kiku is fired and forced to join a traveling troupe, and their life together becomes even more difficult.
+Four years later, Kiku and Otoku are on the road, with their fellow actors squabbling over small amounts of money.
+Kiku's character has changed to the point where he even strikes Otoku.
+Though she still loves him, his love for her has clearly faded.
+Their situation worsens, and Otoku becomes seriously ill.